LeonardoV381/LeonardoV381/README.md

 Databases: SQL, MongoDB.
 Tools: Git, GitHub, Visual Studio Code.
 My Featured Projects
-Project 1: Brief description of the first project.
+Project 1:
+Final project, e-commerce with the theme of Geek articles.
-Project 2: Brief description of the second project.
+Project 2:
+Individual project with the theme of Countries.
+Project made with JavaScript, React, Redux in front.

+Node.js, Sequelize, Express on the Backend.

 How to Contact Me
 Feel free to get in touch!
 I'm always open to new opportunities, collaborations, and interesting conversations.
-You can find me on LinkedIn or Twitter.
+You can find me on LinkedIn  https://www.linkedin.com/in/luis-leonardo-villarraga-villabona-b3941b190/.

 Thanks for visiting my GitHub profile!
 I'm excited about what the future holds in the world of software development.
 Let's build amazing things together!